 Select A Section

-- What Is A Broken Leg At Work Claim?
+- Can I Claim For A Broken Leg At Work Claim?

 - Causes Of A Broken Leg Injury At Work

 - How To Prove A Broken Leg At Work Claim Against Your Employer

 - Broken Leg At Work Claims Calculator

 - Discuss Your No Win No Fee Broken Leg At Work Claim With Us

 Each employer owes their staff a duty of care to take reasonable steps to protect their employees from harm.
 This duty is outlined within the Health and Safety at Work etc. Act 1974.
 If an employer were to breach their duty of care, this could cause a workplace accident.